-Students admitted to the program must arrange for a physical examination and submit the completed health examination form to the HIT Clinical Education Coordinator prior to the first day of their clinical practicums.
+Students will turn in the information to the program Clinical Coordinator.
+The student must arrange for a physical examination and submit the completed health examination form to the HIT Clinical Education Coordinator prior to the first day of their clinical practicums.
 Students should be in good general health as evaluated by a physician during a physical examination.

-Appropriate vaccinations including a current tetanus toxoid, DPT, MMR, polio, varicella and Hepatitis B surface antigen vaccine series are required.
-A hepatitis antibody test demonstrating sufficient antibody titer to Hepatitis B surface antigen may be submitted in lieu of the Hepatitis B vaccine series.
+Typically, the vaccinations include a current vaccination including a current tetanus toxoid, DPT, MMR, polio, varicella, and Hepatitis B surface antigen vaccine series are required.
+A hepatitis antibody test demonstrating sufficient antibody titer to Hepatitis B surface antigen submitted in lieu of the Hepatitis B vaccine series.
 All students are required to have a test for Hepatitis B antibody titer performed six months after their final vaccination.
 Immune titers are required for all vaccinations prior to start of clinical practicums.
 Most of our clinical affiliates require both the Flu vaccine and the Covid-19 vaccine.